rust-lang/rust/Contributing.md

 ### A quick tour of Rustfmt

-Rustfmt is basically a pretty printer - that is, it's mode of operation is to take an AST (abstract syntax tree) and print it in a nice way (including staying under the maximum permitted width for a line).
+Rustfmt is basically a pretty printer - that is, its mode of operation is to take an AST (abstract syntax tree) and print it in a nice way (including staying under the maximum permitted width for a line).
 In order to get that AST, we first have to parse the source text, we use the Rust compiler's parser to do